wordofwarning/wordofwarning.org/current/2024-emergency/afternoon/index.md

 <hr>
 **Ludo & Jake** · *I.D.S.T.*

 *A detail that is not poetic.
 It isn't about pretending.
 Every word I say is a promise.
 Why did you come here?*<br>A symbiotic relationship revealed in an extra-ordinary liminal space that behaves as a playground for adults.
-Two performers co-exist here through games, rules, strategies, and numbers that unlock action & storytelling – coming from the true lives & memories of its inhabitants.<br>*We don't speak about a memory as if it were something that could be changed.
+Two performers co-exist here through games, rules, strategies, and numbers that unlock action & storytelling — coming from the true lives & memories of its inhabitants.<br>*We don't speak about a memory as if it were something that could be changed.
 If Destroyed Still True.*

 Created & performed by Jake Walton & Ludovica Tagariello.

-Ludovica Tagariello is an Italian multifaceted artist, physical theatre performer & maker who is involved in performative activities both in Italy with her company and in the UK as an individual.<br>Jake Walton is a northern working-class theatre maker, producer, and actor.
+Ludovica Tagariello is an Italian multifaceted artist, physical theatre performer & maker, who is involved in performative activities both in Italy with her company and in the UK as an individual.<br>Jake Walton is a northern working-class theatre maker, producer, and actor.
 He has performed internationally across various locations ranging from an alleyway of a street festival to the Olivier stage at The National Theatre, and has had success with previous companies Powder Keg & Paper People Theatre.
 <hr>
 **Martin Hamblen** · *iCriedWolves*

 *Wolf!
 Wolf!
 Wolf!
 Can you hear me?*<br>A literal interpretation of a familiar fable: A boy cried wolf.<br>This fable reflects & resonates with our contemporary circumstances.
 Performing it, post-pandemic, during a cost-of-living crisis, through man-made climate change, while sifting fake news from facts, seems pertinent.
-Reciting a single word over & over (in multiple languages) aims to politely provoke a passing audience to consider a question:<br>*Do we share the same wolves?*
+Reciting a single word over & over (in multiple languages) aims to politely provoke a passing audience to consider a question: *Do we share the same wolves?*

-Martin Hamblen's practice is an antisyzygy - a union of opposites - that includes collecting multiples (nine) of the same thing and performing phrases, literal interpretations of language.
+Martin Hamblen's practice is an antisyzygy — a union of opposites — that includes collecting multiples (nine) of the same thing and performing phrases, literal interpretations of language.
 Before studying Fine Art, he studied Psychology.
 His work has been funded by both Arts Council England & Creative Scotland.
 He lives in SW Scotland.
 <hr>
 **Nicola Dale** · *Director*

 Working in the crevice between performance & sculpture, Nicola Dale asks what it is to be an object, or be treated as one.
 Through this focus on 'objecthood', she thinks about how we occupy space & how often we are merely a vessel for someone else’s story, a guest in someone else's space, beholden to someone else's (unspoken) criteria.
-Exploring objecthood provides an opportunity to take some power back – and offer it to others.
+Exploring objecthood provides an opportunity to take some power back — and offer it to others.
 An object that can be held, worn, or entered into is a sign that space can be opened up, rather than dominated.

 Nicola Dale is a Stockport-based visual artist.
 She has undertaken extensive exhibitions, commissions, residencies, and performances in the UK & internationally.
-She has recently shown with: the Aesthetica Art Prize (longlist); Saatchi Gallery & Bobinska Brownlee (London); Pabst Gallery (Florida); The Hepworth Wakefield; The Grundy (Blackpool).
+She has recently shown with the Aesthetica Art Prize (longlist), Saatchi Gallery & Bobinska Brownlee (London), Pabst Gallery (Florida), The Hepworth Wakefield, The Grundy (Blackpool).
 <hr>
 **Riley Hamshaw-Mills** · *Flang*

-zzzzzzzzzzzzzzzzzzzzzzzzzzzzzzzzzzzzzzzzzzzzzzzzzzzzzzzzzzzzzzzzzzzzzzzzzzzzzzzzz
+zzzzzzzzzzzzzzzzzzzzzzzzzzzzzzzzzzzzzzzzzzzzzzzzzzzzzzzzzzzzzzzzzzzzzzzzzzzzzzz

-Riley Hamshaw-Mills is a Lowestoft-based working-class artist involved in producing experimental work from all difference aspects of performance, including live art, immersive/site specific, and autobiographical theatre.
-His work looks to blend the mundane aspects of living with surreal ideas & feelings, with satire and small town working-class attitudes being a through point in a lot of his work.
+Riley Hamshaw-Mills is a Lowestoft-based working-class artist involved in producing experimental work from all difference aspects of performance, including Live Art, immersive/site specific, and autobiographical theatre.
+His work looks to blend the mundane aspects of living with surreal ideas and feelings, with satire and small town working-class attitudes being a through point in a lot of his work.

 Insta <a href="https://instagram.com/rambunccc" target="_blank">@rambunccc</a>
 <hr>
 **Robyn Greeves** · *the sin of being*

 *It'll always be there, pulling at you.
-But you should know that it's damned.
-By the sons & daughters it'll produce.<br>By the lovers who will depend on it.
+But you should know that it's damned.<br>By the sons & daughters it'll produce.
+By the lovers who will depend on it.
 By your doctors & employers.
 By the creator of the universe.<br>You are woven into the sin itself.
 If it were anyone else, it'd be called divine madness.<br>But it's not him, it's you.
-And it's your cross to bear.
-Smile!
-Repent & cleanse yourself.<br>Your purity will be your life force, and your condemnation is the most natural thing in the world.<br>You're a woman now.
+And it's your cross to bear.<br>Smile!
+Repent & cleanse yourself.
+Your purity will be your life force, and your condemnation is the most natural thing in the world.<br>You're a woman now.
 Happy 12th birthday.*<br>Exploring secrecy & shame around fertility & sexuality, how it manifests in the body, and how to reclaim what can't be purified.

 Robyn Greeves is a contemporary performance artist, physical performer, and textile artist with a focus on creating postmodern performance work to explore & deconstruct politics & human behaviour.
 She has developed an interest in psychology, feminism, disability, social behaviour, communication, and the sensory experience.
 She makes work through the mediums of movement-based practices & durational performance.
 <hr>